 Federal dollars are the second-largest source of state revenue, accounting for about $1 of every $3 states take in.
 These funds support a wide range of programs and projects, such as Medicaid and transportation.
 Grants to states have increased over the past decade, largely because of growing Medicaid spending.

-How much have federal grants to states increased over the past 12 years?
+How much have federal grants to states increased from 2019 to 2020?

 What is the largest category of federal grants?